 The horses clack along their platforms, steaming, brown and gimpy, organs liberated (delicacies), patted on rumps by spent jockeys.
 Clack, pat, plunge.
 Starting guns fired over and again, the stagnating stink of Listerine and mentholated cough syrup.

-She squeezes my head between her hands, says, “Stop trying so hard.”
+She squeezes my head between her hands, says, “Stop trying so damn hard.”
 She jams her finger into my chest.
 “This.
 Get in here.”

 This: smoking and breathless, riddled with craters and scabs, burns, blood, and mourning.